Correspondence between Field Marshal Lord William Birdwood and Lady Janetta Birdwood, 1916 and 1918 - Part 5

 for Nancy to go there more or less "as a favour"?

-If they couldn't stretch a point &take her
+If they couldn't stretch a point & take her

-at first _ that was an end to it _ and I
+at first - that was an end to it - and I

 don't care to think of her going now &

-hindering what she is doing - "Shoemaker
+checking what she is doing.
+"Shoemaker

-stick to your last" _ is as true now as
+stick to your last", is as true now as

-ever_ I am not unmindful of little Nancy
+ever.
+I am not unmindful of little Nancy

 Last edited by: